 Americans With Disabilities Act

-Today, thanks to federal laws like the Individual with Disabilities Education Act (IDEA), the Americans with Disabilities Act (ADA), and others, families have new opportunities and rights to make decisions for their family members based on their individual circumstances.
+Today, thanks to federal laws like the Individuals with Disabilities Education Act (IDEA), the Americans with Disabilities Act (ADA), and others, families have new opportunities and rights to make decisions for their family members based on their individual circumstances.
 Public legislation has played a key role in the resources available for children and adults with disabilities.
-In addition to its primary role in providing direct services, Easter Seals has successfully worked with federal, state and local officials and agencies in advocating for laws and programs that help people with disabilities achieve independence.
+In addition to its primary role in providing direct services, Easterseals has successfully worked with federal, state, and local officials and agencies in advocating for laws and programs that help people with disabilities achieve independence.

 Over time, children with disabilities become adults with disabilities, and Easterseals DC MD VA responded to the call by broadening its mission beyond providing services for only children.
 Easterseals is on the cutting edge in the effort to provide alternatives to expensive and undesired institutionalization for older Americans.
 To meet these challenges and demands for seniors and older adults with disabilities, Easterseals currently provides community-based adult day services in Hagerstown, Silver Spring, and Baltimore, Maryland.
 Easterseals services supporting older adults with disabilities will continue to grow with the same commitment given to the many years of children's services.
 Easterseals also provides services for military personnel and their families, respite services, and assistive technology.